Quicr/quicr-protocol-spec/moq-arch.md

 * Names should be efficiently converted to cache friendly datatypes ( like Keys in CDN caches) for storage and lookup purposes.
 * Names should enable data lookup at the relays based on partial as well as whole names.

 Once a named object is created, the content inside the named object can never be changed.
-Objects have an expirty time after which they should be discarded by caches.
+Objects have an expiry time after which they should be discarded by caches.
 Objects have an priority that the relays and clients can use to sequence which object to send first.

 ## Wildcarding with Names

 QuicR allows subscribers to request for media based on wildcard'ed names.
-Wildcarding enables subscibes to be made as aggregates instead of object level granularity.
-Wildcarded names are formed by skipping the right most segments of the names from the application component onwards
+Wildcarding enables subscribes to be made as aggregates instead of object level granularity.
+Wildcard names are formed by skipping the right most segments of the names from the application component onwards

 For example, in an web conferencing use case, the client may subscribe to just the origin and ResourceID to get all the media for a particular conference as indicated by the example below.
 The example matches all the named objects published by alice in the meeting123.